Cocopyth/AMFtrack/README.md

 API_KEY=
 ```

-To have access to a path: always import from the `util.py` file.
+To have access to a path:
+Always import from the util.sys
 ### Formattage

 Le formatage du code est fait avec `black`